1908 Chicago White Sox season

-The 1908 season was the ninth in Chicago White Sox history and its eighth as a major league team.
+The 1908 season was the eighth in Chicago White Sox history and its eighth as a major league team.
 Owner Charles Comiskey optioned land in the summer of 1908 for what would become Comiskey Park.
-Despite ace pitcher Ed Walsh going an incredible 40–15 in 1908, the Sox could only muster a 3rd-place finish in the American League standings, behind Detroit and Cleveland, ultimately finishing 88–64.
+Despite ace pitcher Ed Walsh going an incredible 40–15 in 1908, the Sox could only muster a third-place finish in the American League standings, behind Detroit and Cleveland, ultimately finishing 88–64.
 The White Sox hit only three home runs for the entire season, the lowest total for a major league team in the modern era (since 1901).